Col. Satsangi's Kiran Memorial Public School

 Colonel Satsangi's Kiran Memorial Public School, (CSKM Public School) established in 1986 by Lt Col P S Satsangi (VSM), is a senior secondary school affiliated with the Central Board of Secondary Education.
 It offers various schooling programs, including residential, long hours day boarding, and month end/week end home boarding, blending aspects of the Public School System with the Indian Gurukul System.

 Location

-The School is located in the Satbari area in Chattarpur, New Delhi, India.
+The School is located in the Satbari area in Chattarpur, South Delhi, New Delhi, India.

 History

 The School was established in 1986 by Lt Col P S Satsangi VSM, a renowned figure in school education.
 Col Satsangi was honored with the Vishisht Sewa Medal for his contributions to education.

 School flag

 The school flag consists of three colors: steel grey, blood red, and navy blue.
 Steel grey represents determination and endurance, blood red signifies sacrifice in devotion to duty, while navy blue symbolizes the path of character and thought.